Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Comparison with Sky Brightness at Palomar}

-Additional tests of GASC were made at Palomar Observatory\footnote[16]{ Geographical coordinates of Palomar Observatory: latitude $33^\circ$ 21 $\arcmin$ 21$\arcsec$ N, longitude $116^\circ$ 51$\arcmin$ 50$\arcsec$ W.}.
-The biggest difference is that at Palomar the North Celestial Pole is not close to the zenith.
-The ``ring correction'' applied to GASC data requires the stars to be observed as they follow concentric tracks around the celestial pole.
+Additional tests of GASC were conducted at the Palomar Observatory\footnote[4]{ Geographical coordinates of Palomar Observatory: latitude $33^\circ$ 21 $\arcmin$ 21$\arcsec$ N, longitude $116^\circ$ 51$\arcmin$ 50$\arcsec$ W.}.
 The ``ring correction'' to light curves and the fitting of calibration models only works based on an entire cycle of the track of the stars.
 This allows the determination of the position within a ring where stars are least affected by instrumental effects.
-Though it is impossible to find the maximum transmission for each star cycle from tests at Palomar, however, we can still point GASC near the zenith and obtain different calibrations based on the instrumental magnitudes measured by GASC and the corresponding catalog magnitudes.
+Though it is not feasible to find the maximum transmission for each star cycle from tests at Palomar, we can still point GASC near the zenith and obtain different calibrations based on the instrumental magnitudes measured by GASC and the corresponding catalog magnitudes.

-On July 05 2013, GASC arrived at Palomar Observatory and was reassembled.
+On July 5, 2013, GASC arrived at Palomar Observatory and was reassembled.
 Two tests were carried out.
 The first test was to compare GASC-measured sky brightness with Palomar NSBM measurements.
-We aimed GASC at the zenith, and set the exposure time to 50 seconds for the Bessell $B$, $V$, and $R$ filters\footnote[17]{For the measurements at Palomar we note a roughly 0.5 mag arcsec$^{-2}$ variation of the sky brightness over the course of the night due to the band of the Milky Way passing overhead.}.
-The calibration was carried out based on single frames of high image quality for each bandpass.
-We used the instrumental magnitudes of the standard stars in one single high quality frame per filter taken under photometric conditions.
+We pointed the GASC at the zenith and set the exposure time to 50 seconds for the Bessell $B$, $V$, and $R$ filters\footnote[5]{For the measurements at Palomar we note a roughly 0.5 mag arcsec$^{-2}$ variation of the sky brightness over the course of the night due to the band of the Milky Way passing overhead.}.
+The calibration was carried out based on single frames of high image quality for each bandpasses.
+We used the instrumental magnitudes of the standard stars in one single high-quality frame per filter taken under photometric conditions.
 This is different than the method used for data obtained at Dome A, where the brightest instrumental magnitudes over the course of a day were adopted as the throughput of the system.
-Linear models were obtained for the $B$-, $V$- and $R$-bands.